 This parent demonstrates the other end of the discipline pendulum, which is called the Aggressive style of parenting.
 It relies most heavily on the structure role, while not including enough caring and nurture.
 A parent using this style refuses to listen to the child’s point of view at all and is typically harsh, angry, and cold.

-Clues that you are using the Aggressive style of parenting include:
+Clues that you are using the Aggressive Style

 - Having many power struggles